JayQuant/ECON4120-Applied-Forecasting-Methods/README.md

 # Applied-Forecasting & Time-Series-Assignments
-This is a repository of codes submitted for assignments of ECON4903 - Applied Forecasting and STAT4005 - Time Series
+This is a repository of codes submitted for assignments of ECON4903 - Applied Forecasting.

+The R codes are uploaded as they are.

+The **docs** folder contain rmd & html files required for uploading the R notebooks to Github page.

+For a more comprehensive view, visit github pages.